 1. Prepare the Filling:

-- Cook the lentils (if using dry): Rinse and place them in a saucepan.
-Add enough water to cover by about 2 inches.
-Bring to a gentle simmer, then cook 12 to 15 minutes until the lentils are tender, but still hold their shape (al dente).
-Drain well—you’ll have roughly 1 cup cooked lentils for the recipe.
-(If you’re using canned lentils, simply drain and rinse, then continue with the recipe.)
+- Cook the lentils.
+Do not overcook them.
+Drain well-you'll have roughly 1 cup cooked lentils for the recipe.
+(If you're using canned lentils, simply drain and rinse, then continue with the recipe.)

-- Prepare the tofu: Use pre-pressed super-firm tofu straight from the package—no additional pressing needed.
+- Prepare the tofu: Use pre-pressed super-firm tofu straight from the package-no pressing needed.
 For extra-firm tofu, wrap in a clean towel and press for 10 minutes to remove excess moisture, then pat dry.
-Finely crumble the tofu for a cohesive filling—use your hands or pulse it a few times in a food processor until it resembles a coarse crumble.
+Finely crumble the tofu -use your hands or pulse it a few times in a food processor until it resembles a coarse crumble.

 - Cut each tortilla in half to create semicircles.
 Working with one half-circle at a time, brush a thin line of flour glue along the straight (cut) edge.
 With the straight edge closest to you, fold the left corner up toward the center of the curved edge.